aeon-toolkit/aeon/docs/api_reference/base.md

 the fit timer is assigned.
 Use Arsenal's `fit_elapsed_time_` for cumulative contract timing across fit and resume calls.

+Rotation Forest behaves as Arsenal does, at batches of `n_jobs` trees, with `n_estimators` and `contract_max_n_estimators` as the mutable limits and `fit_elapsed_time_` measuring the contract across calls.
+A forest fitted through `fit_predict` or `fit_predict_proba` keeps the per-tree transformed training data its out-of-bag estimates are built from, so those checkpoints are considerably larger than the plain `fit` ones.

+ShapeletTransformClassifier has two phases and a safe boundary between them.
+The shapelet transform has none inside it, so it is all or nothing: a checkpoint is written as soon as it completes, whatever the interval, because repeating it is the cost a checkpoint exists to avoid.
+The estimator fit that follows is resumable when the estimator supports checkpointing, as the default `RotationForestClassifier` does.
+A nested estimator holds no path of its own;
+its boundaries save the classifier containing it, so a pipeline is one checkpoint file rather than several.
+With any other estimator, a resumed fit rebuilds it from the start on the saved transform.
+Only `time_limit_in_minutes` and the runtime settings may change between calls, since everything else shapes the finished transform or the estimator a continued fit inherits. `resume_fit` returns the classifier, so a fit begun with `fit_predict` or `fit_predict_proba` and then resumed gives no train estimates.

 `resume_fit` is not limited to recovering an interrupted fit: because member limits apply to the whole ensemble, it also resizes one that completed normally, without needing a checkpoint file.
 Raising `n_estimators` (or